Clicked-Inc/clicked-web/README.md

 ### Route Aliases

-We've created aliases for common routes, for example, access the `src/Components` directory with `@Components` from anywhere in the app.
+We've created aliases for common routes, for example, access the `src/Components` directory with `@Internal/Components` from anywhere in the app.

 These are configured in `.babelrc` and `tsconfig.json`.